Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Results

 where $H_t$ is the controllable Hamiltonian, $\{L_k(t)\}$ are jump operators, and $D[L]\varrho\coloneqq L\varrho L^\dagger-\{L^\dagger L,\varrho\}/2$ is the dissipator.
 To guarantee the thermodynamical consistency of the dynamics, we assume the local detailed balance \cite{Horowitz.2013.NJP,Manzano.2022.QS}.
 That is, the jump operators come in pairs $(k,k')$ such that $L_k=e^{\Delta s_k/2}L_{k'}^\dagger$, where $\Delta s_k$ denotes the environmental entropy change associated with $k$th jump.
 Note that it is possible that $k'=k$, which implies $\Delta s_k=0$ and the Hermiticity of jump operator $L_k$.

 In analogy with the classical case, we introduce the kinetic and thermodynamic contributions to define the cost.
-The kinetic contribution is related to the coupling strength of the dissipators and can be defined using the jump operators as

-where $\|.\|$ denotes the operator norm.
-As a physical interpretation, $\omega_t$ quantifies the strength of thermalization in the thermodynamic process.
-In the classical limit, $\omega_t$ reduces exactly to the maximum escape rate of the states.
 The thermodynamic contribution can be defined similarly to the classical case.
 According to the framework of quantum thermodynamics, entropy production is defined as the sum of entropy changes in both the system and the environment; its rate is given by

 Meanwhile, dynamical activity is quantified by the average number of quantum jumps that have occurred over time, and its rate is equal to

 Let $\varrho_t=\sum_np_n(t)\dyad{n_t}$ be the spectral decomposition of the density matrix, and define the transition rates $w_{mn}^k(t)\coloneqq|\mel{m_t}{L_k(t)}{n_t}|^2$ between the eigenbasis.
 Then, the rates of entropy production and dynamical activity can be decomposed as $\sigma_t=(1/2)\sum_n\sigma_n(t)$ and $a_t=(1/2)\sum_na_n(t)$ \cite{Vu.2024.PRA}, where the partial terms are given by